Valtice: Economy

 Valtice lies in the centre of Mikulovská wine subregion.
 The town is known as a centre of wine making in Moravia.
-Both the National Wine Centre and the Wine Salon of the Czech Republic reside in the Valtice Château.
+Both the National Wine Centre and the Wine Salon of the Czech Republic reside in the Valtice Castle.

 Transport

-The I/40 road from Břeclav to Mikulov passes through the town.
+The I/40 road from Břeclav to Mikulov runs through the town.

 Valtice is located on the Břeclav–Znojmo railway line.
 It is served by two stations and stops: Valtice and Valtice město.

 Culture

-The annual Valtice Wine Market wine exhibition is held in the château riding hall at the beginning of May.
+The annual Valtice Wine Market wine exhibition is held in the riding hall of the castle at the beginning of May.